-Certain employees are eligible to receive discretionary bonuses that vest over a three year period.
-These deferred awards are guaranteed provided the employee remains employed by the Company during the designated deferral period, or is designated a 'good leaver' upon exiting the firm.
-These awards are recognised in the statement of comprehensive income taking into account the period over which the deferred bonus is vested.
+Certain employees are eligible to receive discretionary bonuses that vest over a three-year period.
+These deferred awards are guaranteed provided the employee remains employed by the Group during the designated deferral period.
+These awards are recognised in the statement of comprehensive income on a straight-line basis over the period to which they relate to.